Swansea University Students' Union: The Waterfront Newspaper

 The Waterfront Newspaper is Swansea University's Students' Union Newspaper.
 The paper is part of the PR and marketing department of the Students' Union and aims to reflect students' perspectives on a wide range of sections.
 Founded in September 1995, it published its 200th issue on 7 March 2011.
 Material for the newspaper is submitted by students, to be made available in online and printed versions.
 The printed editions are distributed in busy locations around campus during term time.

 Xtreme Radio

 Xtreme Radio is Swansea University's Students' Union Radio Station, founded in 1968, making it the third oldest in the UK.
 Traditionally, the station broadcast on the 1431 kHz AM frequency around the campus, through the Union's shops and other venues.
-Programming in now only broadcast online using the TuneIn Radio platform.
+Programming is now only broadcast online using the TuneIn Radio platform.
 Programming is played 24/7 from the radio studios based in Fulton House on Singleton Park Campus.
 Xtreme Radio has links with the UK Student Radio Association, which provides professional guidance, as well as workshops with industry leaders and hosts and annual conference, which Xtreme Radio hosted in Swansea in 2019.
 The stations motto is "The Soundtrack to Your Student Life".